 With the SEX-ED + project, her goal is to create pedagogical supports that present the diversity of genital anatomies.
-She expects this will contribute to improve medical and psycho social interventions.
-She also advocates for a sexuality education more inclusive of the diversity of bodies, identities and experiences and centered around anti-oppressive practices.
+She expects this will contribute to improve medical and psychosocial interventions.
+She also advocates for a sexuality education that is more inclusive of the diversity of bodies, identities and experiences and centered around anti-oppressive practices.

 Promoting knowledge, respecting diversities

 Why it is so important to know about genital anatomy?
-Because without words and knowledge, how can one imagine the possibilities, explore, name the pain and pleasures, the satisfaction and dissatisfaction, whether it is with oneself or in interaction with others?
+Because without words and knowledge, how can one imagine the possibilities, explore, name the pleasures and pain, the satisfaction and dissatisfaction, whether it is with oneself or in interaction with others?

 Despite the fact that sexuality is represented everywhere, a lack of knowledge around genitalia and sexual responses persists, even among medical professionals.
-This impacts self-esteem, one’s relationship to one’s or someone else’s body and our capacity to understand desire and pleasure mechanisms. and ultimately, our ability to consent and to negotiate our intimate interactions.
+This impacts self-esteem, one’s relationship to one’s own or someone else’s body and affects our capacity to understand desire and pleasure mechanisms.
+And ultimately, it has an impact on our ability to consent and to negotiate our intimate interactions.

-It is also important to expose and to celebrate the vast diversity of genitalia in order to spread knowledge about natural variations of the body, and stop the shame and stigma around them, as well as the mutilation that happen in some cases (like on intersex children).
+It is also important to expose and to celebrate the vast diversity of genitalia in order to spread knowledge about natural variations of the body.
+This knowledge can help decrease shame and stigma and raise awareness about genital mutilation that happen in some cases (like on intersex children).
 SEX-ED + project subscribes to the principle of bodily autonomy and respect for all, whatever their bodies, identities or experiences.

 Price and accessibility

-Every SEX-ED + pedagogical support is handcrafted in a Montréal workshop, and based on the body mold of a funky, beautiful human who joyfully lent their anatomy in order to improve genital knowledge.
+Every SEX-ED + pedagogical support is handcrafted in a Montréal workshop, and molded on a beautiful human who joyfully lent their anatomy to improve genital knowledge.
 This project is unique worldwide, which is kind of cool, but it comes with a cost in terms of time and material invested (SEX-ED + is an entirely autonomous initiative that doesn’t receive any grants or funding.)